Skip to content

 Volume is not energy

 A barrel is a container size; how much energy that volume holds depends on what is in it.
 The energy content of one physical barrel of crude oil is a separate, estimated quantity that varies with the crude grade — it is not baked into the volume definition.
-A light, high-value crude and a heavy one occupy the same 42-gallon barrel but carry different amounts of energy, which is why the tool reports a physical barrel's energy as a range with a leading ~ rather than a single exact number.
+A light, high-value crude and a heavy one occupy the same 42-gallon barrel but carry different amounts of energy, and this tool records a calorific value for generic crude (IPCC, 42.3 MJ/kg with a 40.1–44.8 range) but no DENSITY for it.
+Without a density there is no way from a barrel to the kilograms that value is stated per, so a physical barrel reports exactly that gap instead of quoting an energy figure nobody can trace.

 Do not confuse the volume "barrel" with the energy-equivalence unit "barrel of oil equivalent" (boe): they live in different dimensions.
 The barrel is a volume; the boe is a fixed energy convention.
-See barrel vs boe for that distinction, which is one of the classic pitfalls in energy reporting, and sources for the provenance behind any estimated crude-energy figure.
+See barrel vs boe for that distinction, which is one of the classic pitfalls in energy reporting, and sources for the provenance behind every figure this tool does quote.

 Converting